Bryan D. O'Connor

 Bryan Daniel O'Connor (born September 6, 1946) is a retired United States Marine Corps Colonel and former NASA astronaut.
 He was inducted into the United States Astronaut Hall of Fame in 2008.

 Personal

 Born September 6, 1946, in Orange, California, but considers Twentynine Palms, California to be his hometown.
-Bryan and his wife Susan have two sons, Thomas and Kevin.
-His son Thomas is a veteran of Operation Iraqi Freedom and is a captain in the Army National Guard.
-The O'Connor family enjoys hiking and music.
+Bryan and his wife Susan have two sons.

 Education

-Graduated from Twentynine Palms High School in Twentynine Palms, California, in 1964; received a Bachelor of Science degree in engineering (minor in aeronautical engineering) from the United States Naval Academy in 1968, and a Master of Science degree in aeronautical systems from the University of West Florida in 1970.
+Graduated from Twentynine Palms High School in Twentynine Palms, California in 1964; received a Bachelor of Science degree in engineering (minor in aeronautical engineering) from the United States Naval Academy in 1968, and a Master of Science degree in aeronautical systems from the University of West Florida in 1970.
 He graduated from the Naval Safety School at the U.S. Naval Postgraduate School, Monterey, California, in 1972 and from the U.S. Naval Test Pilot School, Naval Air Station Patuxent River, Maryland in 1976.

 Awards and honors

 Naval Safety School Top Graduate; Naval Test Pilot School Distinguished Graduate Award; Defense Superior Service Medal (2); Distinguished Flying Cross; Navy Meritorious Service Medal; NASA Distinguished Service Medal; NASA Outstanding Leadership Medal (2); NASA Exceptional Service Medal (2); NASA Exceptional Achievement Medal; NASA Silver Snoopy Award; AIAA System Effectiveness and Safety Award; AIAA Barry M. Goldwater Education Award; Aviation Week & Space Technology Laureate (Space and Missiles).
 He was inducted into the U.S. Astronaut Hall of Fame in May 2008.